quiltt/quiltt-js/packages/android/README.md

 ## Deep Link Configuration

-For OAuth redirect flows to work properly, you must configure App Links in your Android app to handle the `oauthRedirectUrl` parameter.
+For OAuth redirect flows to work properly, you must configure App Links in your Android app to handle the `appLauncherUrl` parameter.

 ### 1. Add Intent Filter to AndroidManifest.xml